 Lone Peak Fire & Police Stations

 Lone Peak’s first priority is to provide emergency assistance to the community.
-To ensure our law enforcement officers and fire-fighter paramedics stay healthy and safe, the stations are currently closed to the public.
-For non-emergency situations, please call dispatch at 801-794-3970.
-For emergencies, continue to call 911.
+The police station is open to the public, however fingerprinting services are not being performed.
+The Fire station is still closed to the public.
+For non-emergencies, continue to call dispatch at 801-794-3970.
+For emergencies, please call 911.

 Highland Alpine Justice Court